Advanced Topics

 Hardware

 To use CommView for WiFi for passive surveys, you need a compatible adapter.
-When you run our software on a Windows laptop, you can use any of the compatible adapters in different form factors.
+When you run our software on a Windows notebook, you can use any of the compatible adapters in different form factors.
 The list of compatible adapters can be found here.
 When you run CommView for WiFi inside a virtual Windows machine, you can use USB adapters only.
 Please refer to the adapter list to find the USB adapter you are going to use.
 We strongly recommend that you choose an adapter marked "Recommended."
 They are also always available from us directly when you buy the boxed version.

 Virtualization Software Configuration